watterott/MI0283QT-Adapter/fw/docu/README.md

 ### Rotary-Encoder Commands

 Note: To activate the rotary encoder use *CMD_CTRL_FEATURES* and set *FEATURE_ENC*.
+      The encoder state will be checked in background continuously and the result can be read with the following commands.

     CMD_ENC_POS
 Get position and switch state.
 Returns 2 bytes: position (-127...+127), state (0x01=press, 0x02=long press).